ActiveLogin/ActiveLogin.Authentication/README.md

 ### How do I run the samples locally?

-The samples are configured to run in simulated mode (no BankID certificate required) by default.
+The samples are configured to run for the test environment (no BankID certificate required as it's bundled with the library) by default.
 The _Standalone.MvcSample_ is using the the most basic sample and is a good start.

 To run the sample: Navigate to `/Samples/Standalone.MvcSample/` and run: